ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 The price increase on the NSX offers is based on:

-    - the raise in our costs based on the inflation on all our services in 2022 and 2023
+    - The raise in our costs based on the inflation on all our services in 2022 and 2023.
-    - The NSX-T licensing costs
+    - The NSX-T licensing costs.
-    - The costs linked to the NSX management insfrastructure
+    - The costs linked to the NSX management insfrastructure.

-Waiting for the availability of the NSX 4.1.1 version, physical ressources dedicated the to NSX Edge VM hosting, have been assumed by OVHcloud and have not been charged to you.
+Waiting for the availability of the NSX 4.1.1 version, physical ressources dedicated the to NSX Edge VM hosting have been assumed by OVHcloud and have not been charged to you.

 In consequence, the transition to the 4.1.1 version won't have any pricing impact.